 Veterans who served in the U.S. Merchant Marine during World War II are eligible to receive the alternative exemption.
 These veterans received awards different from those issued to veterans in the Armed Forces.
 The State Department of Veterans' Services has advised us that awards that document a World War II merchant mariner's service in a combat theatre or combat zone are:

 The Department of Veterans' Services has also advised us that a World War II merchant mariner may also have received one of the following awards:

 - Distinguished Service Medal

 These awards, however, do not prove service in a combat zone in and of themselves.
 Documentation will be necessary to show that the recognized service occurred in a combat zone.

 Certain members of the American Field Service and flight crew and aviation ground support units of Pan American World Airways are also eligible to receive the alternative veterans exemption.
-However, The Division of Veterans' Affairs has informed us that these service members did not receive any awards different from those issued to veterans in the United States Armed Forces.
+However, The Department of Veterans' Services has informed us that these service members did not receive any awards different from those issued to veterans in the United States Armed Forces.

 A sample separation form is included in Appendix A. Others, with completed applications, are in Appendix B. You will find that not all separation forms are the same and abbreviations are frequently used.
 The type of form will generally depend on when the veteran was separated from active duty.
 The sample form in Appendix A is from the Vietnam War period.
 The dates of active service from this sample Vietnam War period form are:

 |Field||Location on form|